LilyKPhoto/Choccer-CLI-Version/README.md

 # Welcome to Choccer!
 The game was created by Nataly Lavender and programmed by Lily Kaplan.

+NOTE: THIS README IS A WORK IN PROGRESS

 ![the starting board layout](/resources/starting%20board.png)

 # Objective